StaRR-NIC/starrnic-public/README.md

 Title: StaRRNIC: Enabling Runtime Reconfigurable FPGA NICs
 Authors: Anup Agarwal (Carnegie Mellon University), Daehyeok Kim (University of Texas at Austin), Srinivasan Seshan (Carnegie Mellon University)</b>

-The technical report is to be released (expected March 2023).
+CMU technical reports can be found at: http://reports-archive.adm.cs.cmu.edu/cs.html.
+A copy of the technical report is also in the root directory of this repository (StaRRNIC-CMU_TechReport-20230405.pdf).

 This is a work in progress.
 For any questions/concerns/feedback, please email anupa@andrew.cmu.edu.